The best time to visit Marrakesh: stay cool in the Red City

 So whether traveling for the culture, local festivals or the shopping, in the winter sun or summer heat, these are the best times to visit Marrakesh.

-A buzzy vibe takes over the city in early autumn, as city residents return to a bustling pace after the summer, galleries host vernissages to unveil new exhibitions, and travelers once again flock to the city, particularly during Europe's half-term holidays.
-Book accommodations, guides and restaurants well in advance of your arrival.
+In early autumn, city residents return to a bustling pace after the summer, galleries host vernissages to unveil new exhibitions, and travelers once again flock to the city, particularly during Europe's half-term holidays.

 Late December is the best time for nightlife

 Marrakesh is abuzz from around December 20 through the first week of January, as travelers choose Morocco to ring in the New Year in style.
 If heading to the Red City for a celebration at this time, expect to spend at least five nights, the minimum stay required at many accommodations.
-But days are easily filled with exploring the medina, day-tripping to the Atlas Mountains or Agafay Desert, and gallery-hopping in Gueliz.
+But days are easily filled with exploring the medina, day-tripping to the High Atlas Mountains or Agafay Desert, and gallery-hopping in Gueliz.